 What are loose parts?

-Loose parts were originally coined by British architect Simon Nicholson to describe open-ended materials that can be used and manipulated in different ways.
+British architect Simon Nicholson originally coined loose parts to describe open-ended materials that can be used and manipulated differently.
 (Nicholson 1971)

 Loose parts will challenge creativity to think outside of the box.

-“The process of unintellectual learning takes place through natural interaction with real things in the child’s environment.
-Loose parts are real things, ordinary things, ordinary objects, that when placed intentionally in infants’ and toddlers’ environment, support their cognitive growth through exciting discoveries” (Taken from, Loose Parts 2, Inspiring Play with Infants and Toddlers)
+“The process of unintellectual learning occurs through natural interaction with real things in the child’s environment.
+Loose parts are real things, ordinary things, ordinary objects, that when placed intentionally in infants’ and toddlers’ environment, support their cognitive growth through exciting discoveries” (Taken from Loose Parts 2, Inspiring Play with Infants and Toddlers)

 Loose parts do not have a specific function or purpose.